lauri-jokinen/blog/src/pages/nextcloud-installation/nextcloud-installation.md

 You can do these steps on any device, that is connected to the router (by the router's wifi or by a cable).

 Go to 192.168.1.1 with your browser.
 This address works on most of routers.
 You should see some sort of login page.
-While logged in, you should find and activate the Port Forwarding feature, and add two entries there,
+When logged in, you should find and activate the Port Forwarding feature, and add two entries there,
-• Port 80 with the local IP address
+* Port 80 with the local IP address
-• Port 443 with the local IP address
+* Port 443 with the local IP address
 You might be able to set names to these entries, and they can be whatever, like 'cloud', or 'server'.

 Next, find where you can set a DHCP-server on the router's web page.
 Put there an entry with above MAC-address and local IP address.